nplrkn/alsoran/documentation/backlog.md

 ## ASN.1 GENERATOR
 - Bugs that show up in Wireshark capture of session establishment test (PrintableString issue is a wireshark bug??).
 - Cope with extension marker being set
-- Frunk transmogrify - awkward because of vecs, enums and bitstrings - or equivalent
 - Get rid of todo!() in top_pdu.rs and replace with a log
 - Implement Rrc setuprelease
 - Move to latest asn1-codecs crate version